jecrume/amzon-clone/README.md

 Run the code by navigating to the working directory in a terminal and running "yarn run dev" or "npm run dev"

-Or go to (TBD) to see full demo site
+Or go to (https://amzon-clone.vercel.app/) to see full demo site

 ## Built With